mikolasstuchlik/Rentgen/README.md

 Rentgen is a troubleshooting tool, that allows you to observe `release` and `retain` events on class and closure types.
 The hooking is allowed by "swizzeling" the Swift Runtime calls.

+## Deprecation notice

+This package is deprecated.
+I strongly recommed using my [`arctool` and `closuredesc` scripts for LLDB](https://github.com/mikolasstuchlik/lldbscripts).
+You can achieve essentially the same functionality.

 ## Usage

 All you need to do in order to use the Rentgen is adding it as dependency to your project and desired target in **Swift Package Manager**: